 Beautiful banana and pineapple layer cake with walnuts and a hint of cinnamon make this a crowd-pleasing, classic cake that's perfect for a special occasion.
 It has a sweet and rich cream cheese frosting that makes it exceptional.
 An old-fashioned cake recipe that keeps well and can be frozen.

-This cake recipe is delicious and I urge you to try it.
+This cake recipe is delicious, and I urge you to try it.
+Really hope you'll give it a try.

 It's like a cross between a pineapple cream cheese pie and banana pound cake with the moistness of carrot cake and some crunchy nuts thrown in.
 So good!